-Information Systems will be upgrading our Exchange e-mail system to version 2016.
+Information Systems has upgraded our Exchange email system to version 2016.
 With that upgrade comes many improvements and new features, including a new web interface called Outlook on the Web (formerly Outlook Web App).

 Adding attachments in Outlook on the Web

 Adding attachments in the web interface is no longer an issue with Outlook on the Web 2016.
 It has been optimized for use with most modern browsers, including current releases of Internet Explorer, Mozilla Firefox, Google Chrome, and Safari.

 Recovering Deleted Items in Outlook on the Web

 In Outlook on the Web 2016 when recovering using the “Recover Deleted Items” option.
 The item is restored to its original folder.
 In previous versions, it was restored to the Inbox folder only.

 The Outlook on the Web 2016 user interface has been optimized for use with smart phones and tablets.
 It includes platform-specific experiences for both iOS and Android and a premium Android experience when using Chrome on devices running Android 4.2 or later.

 Exchange 2016 allows up to 100 devices to connect to single mailbox using ActiveSync.
 Previously, this was limited to 10 devices.

 When connecting to an Exchange 2016 mailbox using Outlook 2016, searching will be faster and more accurate.
 When connected to the DePaul network, Outlook 2016 will perform a server-side search first.
 This means, no more “Find more on the server” message and no more waiting for items to be cached and indexed before searching for them.
 Searching is also more intelligent with improved search suggestions, people suggestions, and search refiners.

 When inserting a video link into an e-mail, Outlook on the Web 2016 will automatically create an inline preview of the video in the message, keeping the video within the context of the conversation.